magento/devdocs/guides/v2.0/mtf/features/test_suite.md

 github_link: mtf/features/test_suite.md
 ---

-<h2>Contents</h2>
+<h4>Contents</h4>

 * TOC
 {:toc}

 ## Overview {#overview}

 In the Functional Testing Framework (FTF), you can run a group of tests, which is called **test suite**.
-Test suite is a collection of tests grouped by a specified rule that is intended to be used to test a custom scope of functionality.
+A test suite is a collection of tests, grouped by a specified rule, that is used to test a custom scope of functionality.

 You can group the [test cases][test case], [variations][variation] or [constraints][constraint] in any combination during the test run.

 There are two rule types available:

-- **allow**, specifying what must be run
+- **allow**, specifying what must be included during the test run
-- **deny**, specifying what must be excluded in test run
+- **deny**, specifying what must be excluded during the test run

 The rules for a test case are defined in a separate `.xml` file.
+(Recommended naming: use lowercase letters and underscore as a separator).
 One file contains rules for one test suite.
 All files are stored in the `<magento2>/dev/tests/functional/testsuites/Magento/Mtf/TestSuite/InjectableTests` directory by default.
 Only one test suite can be run at a time.

 The example of the default test suite: